GandhiNN/gandhinn.github.io/_posts/2025-02-22-troubleshooting-rust-aws-sdk-client-minimum-througput-error.md

 ### Background
 I am developing a CLI application which has a function to register my client to AWS using Single-Sign-On on top of OIDC (OpenID Connect) protocol.
 Basically what it does is to interact with the AWS SSO portal to fetch all the required credentials information e.g account info, AWS access key pair, session token.

-On high level. the program will register the client id to the portal, retrieve the session token and role credentials, and finally writing those information into a file that can be loaded by my application every time it invokes any SDK APIs between a certain timeframe.
+On high level. the program will register the client id to the portal, retrieve the session token and role credentials, and finally writing those information into a file that can be loaded by my application every time it invokes any SDK APIs between a certain time frame.

 To do these operations, I am creating a `SsoAccessTokenProvider` struct which loads an `SdkConfig` object to further build the API client which has all the functionalities to retrieve the required information to build an SSO login information: